department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/preparing-content-for-translation.md

 |---|---|
 |  |  |

-- [ ] Each sentence within body is complete.
-It starts with a capital letter includes:
+- [ ] Each sentence within the body text is complete.
+It starts with a capital letter and includes:
   - A subject
   - A verb
   - Ending punctuation